DirkieDurky/dirc/README.md

 # DIRC Compiler
 This repository contains the compiler for the DIRC Programming Language and compiles from DIRC Programming Language to DIRIC v2.1 assembly.

+The compiler uses registers `r0-r3` to pass arguments to functions.\
+Registers `r0-r5` are used as "caller-saved" registers.\
+Registers `r6-r10` are used as "callee-saved" registers.
 ## Usage
 ```
 dirc sourcePath [flags]